microsoft/Mastering-the-Marketplace/saas/labs/lab4-create-webhook/README.md

 > The offer must be in the Partner Center's preview stage for the final exercise of this lab to work.
 At no point should you click the **Go live** button.

+## Publication Time

+This is where you must wait for your offer to be re-published.
 Of course, there is a waiting period for the offer to be re-published.
 The good news is that it is usually much faster after the first time.

+> **Note:** If you are in a live workshop event, please raise your hand in Microsoft Teams to indicate you are done with the lab to this point.
+You will be coming back to finish the rest of the lab later, perhaps on your own after the workshop.

 ## Exercise: Preparing to monitor the function's log